SoftUni-Internal/interactive-content/EN/01-Introduction-To-Databases/01-Data-Management.md

 [/slide]

-[slide]
+[slide hideTitle]

 # RDBMS

 A database typically requires a comprehensive database software program known as a database management system **DBMS**.

-A **DBMS** serves as an interface between the database and its end users or programs, allowing users to retrieve, update, and manage how the information is organized and optimized.
+A **DBMS** serves as an interface between the database and its end-users or programs, allowing users to retrieve, update, and manage how the information is organized and optimized.

 It parses requests from the user and takes the appropriate action.